 The Group determines and reports ore resources under the Australian Code of Reporting for Mineral Resource and Ore Reserves (2012), known as the JORC Code.
 The JORC Code requires the use of reasonable assumptions to calculate resources.
-Due to the fact that economic assumptions used to estimate resources change from period to period, and geological data is generated units of production basis, where the unit of account is ounces of gold mined from reserves.
+Due to the fact that economic assumptions used to estimate resources change from period to period, units of production basis, where the unit of account is ounces of gold mined from reserves.
 Stripping costs capitalised at year end are included in the production phase of development expenditure.